kaosat-dev/Blenvy/crates/bevy_gltf_components/README.md

 As it create custom properties that are writen in real **ron** file format instead of a simplified version (the one in the legacy mode)

-> Note: the legacy mode support will be dropped in future versions, and the default behaviour will be NO legacy mode support
+> Note: the legacy mode support will be dropped in future versions, and the default behaviour will be NO legacy mode

 ## SystemSet